SidonTheTroll/Erstes-Jahr/Biology/4-animal-kingdom.md

 - Cellular level organization
 - Digestion is intracellular
 - Skeleton is made of spicules or spongin fibres
-- Hermaphoride (bisexual)
+- Hermaphrodite (bisexual)
   - Asexual reproduction also present
 - Internal fertilization
 - Indirect development
+- Collar cells or choanocytes line the spongocoel (central cavity) and the canals.

-Water enters through ostia (minute pores) into the osculum (central cavity).
+Water enters through ostia (minute pores) and released through the osculum (central cavity).
 This is used for food gathering, respiration and excretion.

 ## Phylum - Coelenterata (Cnidarian)

 - Aquatic, mostly marine
 - Sessile or free swimming
-- Stinging capsules are present on tentacles and body.
+- Stinging capsules (Cnidoblast) are present on tentacles and body.
 - Cnidoblasts (stingers) are used for anchorage, defence and predation.
 - Tissue level organization
 - Diploblastic
+- Indirect developed
 - Digestion is interstitial and extracellular.
 - Some species have Calcium Carbonate skelton.